Parenting Skills, and Techniques Accomplished by Goal setting, Educational Resources and Strategies

 Parenting is one of the most important roles an individual can undertake, and unfortunately one that offers the least amount of instruction.
-Our Parent Educator will offer individualized technical assistance and group training opportunities to families of young children as available.
+Our Early Literacy Consultant will offer individualized technical assistance and group training opportunities to families of young children as available.
 Technical assistance will be available to parents to help them develop individualized goals to enhance strengths in parenting and/or early literacy.
-The Parent Educator will work with families to help them develop strategies and make progress in reaching their goals.
+The Early Literacy Consultant will work with families to help them develop strategies and make progress in reaching their goals.

-Call or come by Smart Start of Pender County and allow the Parent Educator to introduce herself and assist you with a variety of services offered through our program.
+Call or come by Smart Start of Pender County and allow the Early Literacy Consultant to introduce herself and assist you with a variety of services offered through our program.
 Our services are FREE to parents of young children in Pender County.
 Visit us Monday thru Thursday from 8:00 AM to 5:00 PM, Friday 8:00 AM to 1:00 PM.
 Other times by appointment.

 Did you know that the development of language and literacy skills begins at birth, and that children develop much of their capacity for learning in their first three years of life, when their brains grow to 90% of their eventual adult weight?